 For sourcing, I recommend NutriRise Ashwagandha 1300 mg or Himalaya Organic Ashwagandha at the budget tier.
 Moon Juice Brain Dust includes ashwagandha alongside rhodiola, maca, and lion’s mane for a stacked morning dose — useful if you prefer one product over three.
 Plan on 6 to 8 weeks before you judge the effect.
 The first-week-miracle narrative is not how this category works.

-Step 6: For anxious sleepers, add a weighted blanket
+Step 6: Try a weighted blanket

 If your cortisol spikes come with 3 a.m. anxiety spirals, deep pressure stimulation can interrupt the cycle.
 A weighted blanket activates the parasympathetic nervous system.
 It sounds too simple to work.
 But the data on weighted blankets for adult anxiety is surprisingly solid.
 YnM Weighted Blanket at the 15-pound size covers most adults.
 Gravity is the premium option I recommend if budget allows.